danieljb/django-nuggets/README.md

 # Django Nuggets #

-A Django app similar to django-flatblocks or django-chunks to add dynamic snippets of content to a django website.
+A Django app similar to [django-flatblocks][flatblocks] or [django-chunks][chunks] to add dynamic snippets of content to a django website.

 # Installation #

 Install using pip:

-    pip install -e git+https://https://github.com/danieljb/django-nuggets
+    pip install -e git+https://github.com/danieljb/django-nuggets

 # Usage #